Scope of studies and planned duration: 120 ECTS credits, 2 years

 The full admission criteria can be found at the Finnish national education portal Studyinfo.fi.

-The Master’s Programme in Mathematics and Statistics is based on top research.
-The teaching follows a high standard and is highly valued, not just within Finnish academia but in global university rankings.
-Some of the best mathematicians and statisticians in the world will be your instructors.
+The Master’s programme in mathematics and statistics is based on top research.
+The teaching within University of Helsinki follows a high standard and is highly valued, not just in Finnish academia but in global university rankings.

 Start preparing your application well in advance, make sure that you meet the admission criteria and language requirements, and always read the full instructions on our website.